How do I find the UPRN of an address?

 If you quote a UPRN to a Local Authority, they will know what it means (well they should anyway!).

-Please note: UPRNs are part of OS AddressBase and is licenced under the PSGA, so any data used still carries the licence terms of the PSGA
+Please note: UPRNs are part of Ordnance Survey NGD Addresses and are licenced under the PSGA, so any data used still carries the licence terms of the PSGA.
+However, if you're feeling nerdy, you can download

 Find a UPRN